-In our family, the minivan is the workhorse that does most of the transporting of the kids on a daily basis.
-After hearing a bunch of stories of hit-and-runs from our friends, we figured it would be a good investment to install a dash cam in our car.
-Trying to decide on a dash cam in the market that is flooded with all kinds of devices is tough, so we just went with what was recommended on Amazon.
+In our family, the minivan is the workhorse that does most of the driving, especially with the transportation of the kids on a daily basis.
+After hearing about some hit-and-runs from our friends, we figured it would be a good investment to install a dash cam in our 2019 Honda Odyssey.
+Trying to decide on a dash cam in the market that is flooded with all kinds of devices is tough to do, so we went with what was recommended on Amazon.

-The Vantrue N5 360 Dash Cam is powered by a 12V cigarette lighter plug, which is perfectly fine to keep plugged in permanently since the plug will only be powered on when the vehicle is on.
+The Vantrue N5 360 Dash Cam is powered by a 12V cigarette lighter plug, which is perfectly fine to keep permanently plugged in since the plug only powers on when the vehicle is on.
 There is no worry of a parasitic drain when the vehicle is off.
 The rest of the wiring will be hidden behind various panels in the interior for a seamless looking install.

 Vantrue N5 360 Degree Dash Cam: Amazon / Walmart

 The Vantrue N5 comes with the front camera, rear camera, wiring, and parts/materials needed to install the cameras to the front and rear glass.
-The kit does come with a small trim tool (the orange trim tool in the box below), but I find that it is a tad small for what you need.
-You also sometimes need the help of at least two trim tools at once when getting behind trim panels.
+The kit does come with a small trim tool (the orange trim tool in the box below), but I find that it is a tad small for what you need for the install.
+You sometimes need the help of at least two trim tools at once when getting behind the trim panels.
 Therefore, I recommend getting a trim tool set, which gives you a number of different tools to work with.

 Trim Tool Set: Amazon

-Another thing you will need is a micro-SD card, one that has higher capacity, fast enough transfer speed, and is ideal for heavy use.
+Another thing you will need is a micro-SD card, one that has higher capacity, fast enough transfer speed, and is ideal for heavy-use.
 I went with a SanDisk 512gb High Endurance MicroSD Card.
-To install the micro-SD card, you remove this cover, which you would probably not even realize was there.
+To install the micro-SD card, you remove this magnetic cover.
+The location of the MicroSD card is pretty inconspicuous with the cover on.

 Micro SD Card: Search MicroSD cards on Amazon